rust-lang/rust/src/doc/rustc/src/platform-support/wasm32-wasip1-threads.md

-# `wasm32-wasi-preview1-threads`
+# `wasm32-wasip1-threads`

 **Tier: 2**

-The `wasm32-wasi-preview1-threads` target is a new and still (as of July 2023) an experimental target.
-This target is an extension to `wasm32-wasi-preview1` target, originally known as `wasm32-wasi`.
+The `wasm32-wasip1-threads` target is a new and still (as of July 2023) an experimental target.
+This target is an extension to `wasm32-wasip1` target, originally known as `wasm32-wasi`.
 It extends the original target with a standardized set of syscalls that are intended to empower WebAssembly binaries with native multi threading capabilities.

+> **Note**: Prior to March 2024 this target was known as
+> `wasm32-wasi-preview1-threads`, and even longer before that it was known as
+> `wasm32-wasi-threads`.

 [wasi-threads]: https://github.com/WebAssembly/wasi-threads
 [threads]: https://github.com/WebAssembly/threads